Key Points of Understanding Your Dog’s Sleeping Habits:

 If you notice your dog isn’t sleeping as well as they should, or if they seem restless at night, here are a few tips that can help:

-1. Increase Daytime Activity: Make sure your dog is getting enough physical and mental exercise during the day.
+1. Increase Daytime Activity: Ensure your dog gets enough physical and mental exercise during the day.
 A well-exercised dog is more likely to enjoy restful sleep.

-2. Establish a Bedtime Routine: Just like with humans, a bedtime routine can help signal to your dog that it’s time to wind down.
+2. Establish a Bedtime Routine: Like humans, a bedtime routine can help signal to your dog that it’s time to wind down.
 Activities like a calming walk or a quiet grooming session can be part of this routine.

 3. Monitor Diet: Make sure your dog is eating a balanced diet.
 Avoid giving large meals right before bedtime, as it can lead to discomfort and disturb their sleep.